slowernews/wisdom-tldr/chapters/chapter_1_self.md

 I do my best to always pay attention to how I am presenting myself to others everywhere I go.
 I do a body check every time I walk into a room and make sure to keep a high value mindset.
 I feel that I am a better listener now and I pay close attention to low value behaviors that try to creep back into my life.
 My conversations are better.
 People see me as a confident person and as someone they can talk to.
 The increased enjoyment of my life and my relationships are priceless and the investment I made in myself has already financially paid itself back several times.

-Tony Robbins says, “With a strong enough ‘why’, you can overcome any ‘how'.”
+“With a strong enough ‘why’, you can overcome any ‘how'.” -- Tony Robbins

-Conquering Fear = Defining Fear define your fears not yor goals
+Conquering Fear = Defining Fear: define your fears not yor goals

 hero and coward feel the same fear but their answers to it are different.